KassenkazyAlima/WeatherCheckApp/README.md

-Welcome to **WeatherCheckApp** - your all-in-one weather and news application with music recommendations!
-Get real-time weather updates, the latest news headlines, and music suggestions that match the current weather. 🌍📰🎶
+This is an all-in-one weather and news application with music recommendations according to the city's weather.

 ## Features